Ernst Torgler: Postwar

-After World War II, he was denazified and landed a job with the administration of Bückeburg, with help of the US Army.
+After World War II, Torgler was denazified and landed a job with the administration of Bückeburg, with help of the US Army.
 Despite the hard times, Torgler managed to keep himself in a well-paid position.
 Torgler angrily dismissed charges that he had willingly co-operated with the Nazis.

-He tried to join the communists but was rejected.
-In 1949, he became a member of the Social Democratic Party and in 1950, he moved to Bückeburg, where he drifted into obscurity.
+He tried to join the KPD but was rejected.
+In 1949, he became a member of the SPD and in 1950 moved to Bückeburg, where he drifted into obscurity.
 He died in Hanover in 1963.

-Son
+Family

-His son, Kurt Torgler (1919–1943), was a witness on behalf of his father at the 1933 countertrial in London that was organised by the German Communist Party on the Reichstag fire.
+His son, Kurt Torgler (1919–1943), was a witness on behalf of his father at the 1933 countertrial in London that was organised by the KAP on the Reichstag fire.
 In 1935, he went to the Soviet Union.
 There, he was arrested by the NKVD in 1937 and sent to a labour camp.
-After the Hitler-Stalin Pact, he was, in 1940, handed over to the German government.
-He became a translator in the army and died on the Eastern Front.
+After the Molotov–Ribbentrop Pact, he was handed over to the German government in 1940.
+He became a translator in the Wehrmacht and died on the Eastern Front.